geckooooo/absclock/README.md

 Setting a field to `.` (as above) explicitly states "can be any legal value" In this example, this use of dot notation could express an absolute time for an event that occurs at a specific hour every day for a specific year.

+> [!NOTE]
+> Dot notation is used in the special case of Přídolí epoch, which has no ages.
+When referring to that epoch, use `.` for the age.

 #### Durations

 Durations can be expressed with dashes (`-`) between two values in a field.
 For example: